AronFreyr/notemaster/README.md

 ### Backlog
 * Search bar in the header.
 * Safety prompt when using the delete or remove buttons.
-* Better bootstrap
-    * Take a look at this https://getbootstrap.com/docs/4.1/getting-started/introduction/
 * Actually have some help text in the help section.
 * Possibility to export documents to XML.
 * Way to delete images.